City Council Takes Aim at Globe Direct

 After getting complaints from residents, officials want to clean up the litter.

-After fielding complaints from residents fed up with the clutter caused by unwanted “circulars” like Globe Direct, which are tossed on their doorsteps and walkways, City Councillor Tim McCarthy decided it was time to call for a hearing to address the matter.
+After fielding complaints from residents fed up with the clutter caused by unwanted “circulars” like Globe Direct, which are tossed on their doorsteps and walkways, City Councilor Tim McCarthy decided it was time to call for a hearing to address the matter.

 In a request submitted this week, McCarthy said circular packages, which are usually wrapped in plastic bags, may be running “afoul of litter laws in Boston.”
 And if they’re not, the amount of disgruntled inquires he has handled in regards to the services at least warrants a discussion of some kind.